Year 7 - Year 11

 Year 7 - Year 13: Registration 07:45am - End of day 3:20pm

-“Character is important – a CV may get you the interview, but character will get you the job” - Tim Peake, British astronaut living and working on board the International Space Station for six months.
+“Character is important – a CV may get you the interview, but character will get you the job” - Tim Peake (British astronaut living and working on board the International Space Station for six months)

-In secondary, during Enrichment time all students are immersed in learning experiences that foster personal growth and character discovery through a wide array of activities outside of the more traditional classroom setting.
-Activities range from practice time with sporting or performing arts squads and groups, participating in the Duke of Edinburgh Award, and building a team project to enter the Global Innovation Challenge; to skiing at Ski Dubai, cooking sustainably from our WSO gardens, and unearthing prehistoric life in archaeology club, or even volunteering at local dog shelters and camel rescue centres
+In secondary, all students have the option to attend an extensive range of Extra Curricula Activities, (ECA’s), they are split into three broad categories, Academic, Physical Education and Performing Arts.
+These are teacher-led, within school and free of charge.
+Academic ECAs run Monday, Tuesday and Thursday after school from 3.20pm until 4.20pm and students can sign up to as many activities as time will allow.
+The activities immerse students in learning experiences that foster personal growth and character discovery through a wide array of activities outside of the more traditional classroom setting.
+Activities range from participating in the Duke of Edinburgh Award and building a team project to enter the Global Innovation Challenge; to cooking sustainably from our WSO gardens, and unearthing prehistoric life in archaeology club, debate club and Model UN.

+All the activities on offer develop a learning skill, these range from practice time with sporting or performing arts squads and groups to knitting ECA.
+Some ECA’s on offer focus on developing innovation; from App design to building a team project to enter the Global Innovation Challenge and Sphero and Lego Prime robotics activities.
 Innovation is a huge part of WSO and we are pleased to see that so many of our students invest time and energy in this area.
 Success in the Global Innovation Challenge is an additional activity where participating teams use technologies to address the world’s most pressing problems throughout a range of topics which includes healthcare, education, disaster resilience and prosperity.
 Students go on to exhibit at events, which are part of the annual Global Innovation Challenge.
 Over the past few years, WSO students have achieved great success at this event.

 Explore All Our Curricula